MichaelKnight4714/Projects/Projects/Wine Quality Prediction/README.md

 #### Overview

-An R script that, given specific wine features, will predict the wine quality.
+An R script that, given 11 specific wine features, will predict the wine quality using 2 regression models and 2 classification models.

 ### Problem Statement